-Special Rules: You may select any number of fighters to work this territory.
-While working this territory each fighter may ignore the effects of any Lasting Injuries.
-However, there is a risk of a fighter getting hooked on their gang's own stash.
-Mark down how many times each fighter has worked this terrain on their fighter cards.
-Roll a d6 for each fighter working this terrain.
+Special Rules: Select one fighter to work this territory.
+Additionally, you may select any number of fighters to get high from the gang's stash.
+Any that do may ignore the effects of any Lasting Injuries they have.
+However, there is a risk of a fighter getting hooked on their gang's stuff.
+Mark down how many times each fighter has gotten high on their fighter cards.
+Roll a d6 for each fighter when you declare that they're getting high.
 On a result of 1, the fighter has become hooked and must spend some time detoxing.
 Place this fighter in Recovery.
-Subtract 1 from the dice roll for every time this fighter has worked this terrain past the first.
+Subtract 1 from the dice roll for every time this fighter has gotten high past the first.
 For example, if the fighter has worked this terrain 3 times, subtract 2 from the dice roll to see if they need to go into Recovery.

-Upgrade 2 - Distribution Network: Each campaign week, add 1 does of Obscura to the controlling gang's stash.
+Upgrade 2 - Distribution Network: Each campaign week, add 1 dose of Obscura to the controlling gang's stash.